 Hosting Thanksgiving dinner at your house can be uber-stressful, no matter how many times you've done it.

-So, whether this is your first time (eek!) or your thirtieth time, here are 25 time-saving Thanksgiving dinner hacks that will definitely make your day go easier.
+So, whether this is your first time (eek!) or your 30th time, here are 25 time-saving Thanksgiving dinner hacks that will definitely make your day go easier.

 1. Make a menu and stick to it